imegia/Discord.js-Bot/README.md

 Finally you need to chose what the status of your bot will be.
 You can make it look likes it's playing a real game or you could do something else.
 Most people have the name for the help command.
 An example of that would be `=help for commands`.
 This would be a good option because it shows other users your prefix and help command.

 # Hosting On A Raspberry Pi

+If you have a big server that is active you should consider hosting your bot 24-7 so your server members can use it when they want and not just when your online.